How to Buy Bitcoin in New Zealand

 Look for an established company with an active user base.
 The more users a company serves hints at greater liquidity on the platform, making it easier to buy and sell Bitcoin.
 There are many options in the market today which have been operating reliably for years.

 Decentralised finance advocates might disagree with this point; however, an important characteristic of a legitimate venue for buying Bitcoin is if the company requires ID verification before providing services.
 Companies engaged in trading cryptocurrencies face endless scrutiny from banks and payment providers due to the relative anonymity involved and perceived risks of facilitating money laundering and terrorist financing.
-Therefore, robust KYC and AML procedures should be in place.
+Therefore, robust KYC (Know Your Customer) and AML (Anti-Money Laundering) procedures should be in place.

 It's important to know you have the ability to sell your Bitcoin quickly and easily, should you want to liquidate them.
 Also, check how your sale will be settled, how long it will take, and if any transfer fees should be expected.